tidyverse/tidyverse.org/content/blog/parsnip-checking/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're stoked to announce the upcoming release of [parsnip](https://parsnip.tidymodels.org/) v1.0.2 on CRAN! parsnip provides a tidy, unified interface to models that can be used to try a range of models without getting bogged down in the syntactical minutiae of the underlying packages.
+We're stoked to announce the upcoming release of [parsnip](https://parsnip.tidymodels.org/) v1.0.2 on CRAN! parsnip provides a tidy, unified interface to various statistical and machine learning models.
 This release includes improvements to errors and warnings that proliferate throughout the tidymodels ecosystem.
-These changes are meant to better anticipate common mistakes and nudge users informatively when defining model specifications.
+These changes are meant to better anticipate common mistakes and nudge users informatively when defining model specifications. parsnip v1.0.2 includes a number of other changes that you can read about in the [release notes](https://github.com/tidymodels/parsnip/blob/main/NEWS.md).

-First, though, we'll start off with a higher-level overview of parsnip and its foundational role in the tidymodels collection of packages.

-## A bird's eye view of parsnip and friends
+## parsnip and its extension packages

 We'll load parsnip, along with other core packages in tidymodels, using the tidymodels meta-package: